LuigiAndrea/whats-new-csharp7/README.md

 ### Build and Run

-To __build and run__ the sample, navigate to src and run the following commands:
+To __build and run__ the samples, navigate to src and run the following commands:
 ```
 dotnet restore